megalloid/esp32_bluetooth_source_i2s/README.md

 ESP32 Bluetooth A2DP-SOURCE using I2S external source
 ========================
 This demo is based on ESP-IDF A2DP-SOURCE code.
-The demo is modified so bluetooth sink (speaker) is sourced with audio via I2S external source at 48000 sample rate.
+The demo is modified to bluetooth source is sourced with audio via I2S external source at 48000 sample rate.
 The standard demo's connect/disconnect looping mode is disabled.
 You can scan and choose a BT MAC to pairing/discovery mode.
 ESP32 has UART MGMT interface.

 ### Hardware Required